What is the LSAT?

 You are given 35 minutes to complete each section.
 The experimental section is unscored and is not returned to the test taker.
 A break of 10 to 15 minutes is given between the 3rd and 4th sections.

-The five-section test is followed by a 35 minute writing sample.
+Although it is no longer administered on test day, students are still required to submit a timed writing sample as part of the LSAT.
+This is mandatory and must be completed within a year of taking the test.
 Students are assigned a Decision Prompt Writing Sample Topic, which follows the following scenario: a choice between two options is introduced, two criteria to be considered in making the decision are stated, and then the two possible courses of action are detailed.
 The writing sample is not scored, but a copy is sent to all the law schools to which a student applies.
+Only one LSAT writing sample is required, so students do not need to submit a second (or third) sample if they already have one on file.

 How is the LSAT scored?